Individual Examination Arrangements (on-campus exams)

 The arrangements will reflect your normal method of working and will aim to ensure barriers to exams presented by your disability are removed.
 They are not designed to give you an advantage or impact upon the integrity of the exam.

 Students should register with the DDS so that all aspects of support can be considered, including appropriate Individual Exam Arrangements.
 Contact the DDS well before the examination period as you will need to meet with a Disability Advisor to be assessed.
-In the appointment, your Disability Advisor will review your documentary evidence and discuss appropriate examination arrangements with you.
+In the appointment, your Disability Advisor will review your documentary evidence where available and discuss appropriate examination arrangements with you.

 You must apply to DDS for examination arrangements ahead of the exam periods.
 You must submit an IEA request ahead of each examination period confirming that you will be sitting forthcoming exams and that you require your arrangements to be put into place.